At Gloria Dei, we like to help and serve others. Not for what we get out of it, but as a response to what Jesus has done for us.

 Typically about a week long, these trips are scheduled throughout the year.
 Each trip is made up of team of six to 10 people and a team leader.
 Past destinations have included Arizona, Florida, Alabama, Mississippi and other areas of Texas.
 Internaltional destinations have included Mexico, Panama, and Guatemala.
 Special trips for students are often planned during spring break and summer vacation.

 Each trip offers an opportunity for you to serve others, experience their culture, spend time with friends and broaden your faith.

-Trips are being planned for June and October 2013.
-Specific dates are not yet set.
+Trips are being planned for August and November in 2014 as well as April, June and September in 2015.
 If you are interested in more information or to sign up please contact Bruce Collet at 281-333-4535 or

 Belize - This is a new initiative that will combine some partnerships with churches and a school in the Ladyville area, a suburb of Belize City.
 Five local congregations will be selecting worthy recipients for homes.
 The requirements for homes are more stringent than in Guatemala due to hurricane threats, so each home must be constructed of concrete block.
 CALMS and Gloria Dei are partnering with a Chritian Technical Institute that is helping at-risk young men learn the construction trade.
 These are boys who have no male role models in their lives and have been in trouble in the local school system with either poor grades or behavioral issues.
 The Institute is making great strides to help these young men get their lives on track with strong Christian teachers and a disciplined environment.